-If you find yourself with a break out, you should think twice about using your makeup to cover up the blemishes.
+If you find yourself with a breakout, you should think twice about using your makeup to cover up the blemishes.
 It could be the culprit!
+You may be wondering how to clean makeup brushes and makeup?
+It is easier than you think!

 Isopropyl alcohol is the same ingredient that you would use as a first aid antiseptic or to treat swimmer’s ear.
 It’s also the same ingredient that makeup artists use to sanitize their products between clients, so you can trust it to successfully kill any bacteria that might be lurking in your cosmetics.
 And, it evaporates, so it’s safe for your makeup and more importantly, your skin.